 4 to 12 hours

 During the recovery period, the patient should follow the doctor’s instructions very carefully and take antibiotics, sleeping pills and pain medications as prescribed.
 The patient should refrain from scratching, rubbing or combing the recipient area.
 The patient may wash his or her hair in at least 24 hours after the procedure – very hot water shouldn’t be used but instead the patient may use a gentle stream of lukewarm water and then carefully tap the area with a towel in order to dry it.
 It may take up to 12 months before the full effects of a hair transplant procedure are noticeable.

 The FUE hair transplant procedure leaves tiny scabs in the donor area but these will heal within a week.
 Other than that, there are no noticeable scars.
 The FUT hair transplant technique usually leaves a large scar along the circumference of the back of the head.

 Patients may feel itchy sensations and some pain during the first weeks after a hair transplant.
 During this time some bleeding may occur but it’s unlikely.
-Other post-operative effects can include swelling, numbness and infections which can be easily treated with antibiotics.
+A study by M.A.
+Nilforoushzadeh and his team reveals that post-operative effects can include swelling, numbness or infections which can be easily treated with antibiotics.

 The success rate of this procedure depends heavily on the recovery period and the patient’s ability to follow the surgeon’s guidelines.
-Patients usually experience a success rate of 95-98% after a year – “success rate” refers to hair growing naturally in the recipient area.
+According to a study on hair transplant by Alfonso Barrera M. D., patients usually experience a success rate of 95% after a year – “success rate” refers to hair growing naturally in the recipient area.